-Maybe you don’t think about how paper filters impact you cup, but considering the varying range of thickness, size and shape available it’s clear that someone is thinking about it.
-The variety paper filters is a conversation for later.
+Maybe you don’t think about how paper filters impact your cup, but considering the varying range of thickness, size, and shape available it’s clear that someone is thinking about it.
+The variety of paper filters is a conversation for later.
 For now, let’s discuss what your typical paper filters are going to contribute to your cup.

 Choosing The Right Grind Size

-A Kalita Wave uses a medium grind size, something around 800um or photo #3 in the image above.
-If we used a finer grind size we might experience some stalling or a lag in the flow rate as the coffee drains due to the paper filters micro fibers.
+A Kalita Wave uses a medium grind size, something around 800um, or photo #3 in the image above.
+If we used a finer grind size we might experience some stalling or a lag in the flow rate as the coffee drains due to the paper filter microfibers.
 That would cause the coffee to taste bitter and muddy.

 If we’re brewing a French press we want to be sure to use a coarse grind, with particles measuring around 1200um.
 Otherwise, we risk over-extracting our coffee while also allowing a lot of fine coffee solids to get through.